 Introducing Puerto Rico

-Welcome to Puerto Rico: endless sand, swashbuckling history lessons and wildly diverse tropical terrain.
-The sun-washed backyard of the USA is a place locals fittingly call the 'Island of enchantment'
+With endless sand, swashbuckling history and wildly diverse tropical terrain, locals fittingly call this sun-washed medley of Spanish and American influences the 'Island of Enchantment.'

 Puerto Rico's history lessons – told through cannon fire and colonization, repression and revolt – offer a palpable sense of the island's dynamic past.
 There's a bit of legend in every direction: from the fortress walls pocked by cannon fire to the crumbling towers of the sugar refineries that once fired the island's economy.
-Free-trading colonialists built sparkling European plazas along streets of the harbor cities, while political revolutionaries plotted revolt in misty villages along the twisting spine of the central mountains.
-Those with a passion for history can wander precolonial Taíno ball courts or steamy coffee plantations, but even if your interest is scant, it's hard not to get caught up in Puerto Rico's fascinating story.
-While hasty development and cycles of boom and bust leave this island a checkerboard of preservation, the most amazing thing about this island's past is the beguiling weave it creates with the present.
+Free-trading colonialists built sparkling European plazas in the harbor cities, while political revolutionaries plotted revolt in tiny villages in the central mountains.
+Those with a passion for history can wander precolonial Taíno ball courts or steamy coffee plantations, and even if your interest is scant, it's hard not to get caught up in Puerto Rico's fascinating story in the stunning confines of Old San Juan.
+The most amazing thing about this island's past is the beguiling weave it creates with the present.